Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [48] he is like a man building a house, who dug and went deep, and laid a foundation upon the rock; then a flood having come, the stream burst against that house, and could not shake it: because it had been well built.

-Comments Luke 6:48 "House" refers to faith.
+Comments Luke 6:48 “House” here refers to faith.
 Build your faith and keep your faith firm by reading and practicing the Word of God.
 A house without the Bible cannot be a house.

-"who dug and went deep".
-"Dug" means studying and "went deep" refers to meditating and practicing.
+“Who dug and went deep.”
+“Dug” means studying, and “went deep” refers to meditating and practicing.

-"then a flood having come".
+“Then a flood having come.”
 The flood arising in this place means when the true believer goes out in the world and hears many talks against the beloved Son of God, then when the ear hears, but if the heart does not stay firm yet on the built faith, those talks can interrupt the growth of faith.

 [49] But the one that hears, and does not, is like a man that built a house upon the earth without a foundation; against which the stream burst, and immediately it fell; and the ruin of that house was great.

-Comments Luke 6:49 "But the one that hears, and does not", means the one that hears the Word of God and does not follow.
+Comments Luke 6:49 “But the one that hears, and does not” means the one that hears the Word of God and does not follow.